DesktopECHO/Pi-Hole-for-WSL1/README.md

 Pi-hole will be installed in "C:\Program Files\Pi-hole" and Web Admin will listen on port 80 Press any key to continue . . .

-This will take a few minutes:  Installing Ubuntu 20.04 -> Compacting the install -> Install dependencies Extracting templates from packages: 100%
+This will take a few minutes:  Installing Debian -> Compacting the install -> Install dependencies Extracting templates from packages: 100%

 Launching Pi-hole installer...